AREA OF LEARNING AND EXPERIENCELanguages, Literacy and Communication

 Making connections and transferring learning into new contexts

 Progression in this Area has a significant inter-relationship with the learning in all other areas.
-The learner moves forward along the progression continuum partly through exposure to rich challenges and resources offered by other areas of learning and experience.
+The learner moves forward along the progression continuum partly through exposure to rich challenges and resources offered by other Areas.
 The thinking needed to understand and to communicate all learning is closely related to that which enables learners to develop receptive, interpretive and expressive language skills.
-They progress in parallel in languages, literacy and communication in this Area and in disciplinary literacy in the other areas of learning and experience.
+They progress in the languages, literacy and communication set out in this Area alongside the development of disciplinary literacy in the other curriculum Areas.

 The ability to transfer existing knowledge and skills into new contexts is an integral part of progression in this Area.
+This includes the social and cultural aspects of language.
 As learners develop an understanding of additional languages, patterns of language use are identified, adapted and applied in new contexts.
 Modes of communication are adapted for different audiences, and to different disciplinary contexts.
 Skills in learners’ first and second languages enable learning in subsequent languages.
 As learners progress, they will be able to make links within and between ways of communicating, making good choices about effective methods of communication.